The 12 Best High Chairs for Every Lifestyle

-According to the Centers for Disease Control and Prevention (CDC), you shouldn’t introduce solid food until baby can 1) hold their own head up, and 2) sit without much support, if any.
-That’s also when baby can start sitting in a high chair, which makes the appropriate high chair age around 6 months old.
-That said, manufacturers provide specific age recommendations for their individual products.
-Whenever you introduce a high chair, it’s super-important to use it safely; the American Academy of Pediatrics (AAP) recommends the following:
+Before making any decisions, it’s critical to understand the safety guidelines surrounding high chairs.
+According to the Centers for Disease Control and Prevention (CDC), you shouldn’t introduce solid foods until baby can hold their own head up and they’re able to sit without much support, if any.
+These milestones typically happen around the 6-month mark, which also happens to be the appropriate age to start using a high chair.
+That said, manufacturers provide specific age recommendations for their individual products—and many can be safely used from the newborn days, depending on the seat’s recline options and other features.
+Whenever you introduce a high chair, it’s important to use it safely; the American Academy of Pediatrics (AAP) recommends the following:

 • Make sure the high chair has no chance of tipping.
-That means placing it far enough from the table or counter so baby can’t push off it.
+That means placing it far enough from the table or counter so baby can’t use their feet to push themselves back.
 Don’t let other children play or climb on the high chair either.

 • Always supervise your child when they’re in their high chair and never let them stand.

-• Take advantage of the high chair’s safety straps.
-Don’t ignore crotch straps—they prevent babies from sliding out.
+• Take advantage of the high chair’s safety straps—they should always be buckled.
+Don’t ignore crotch straps; they prevent baby from sliding out.

 • When you unfold a collapsible high chair, make sure it’s locked so it can’t refold while in use.